top of page

 Going 'Home' for Christmas

 Heading home for Christmas is a strong tradition in this of the world.
 Heading home, taking time in the places we are from, connecting with friends and family members, and remembering loved ones who have died.
 This is some of what the pause at this time of year allows for, for those of us lucky enough to have a home to go to, and the means and time off work in order to do it .
-It ties in to with the story of the first Christmas, and how - thanks to Caesar Augustus' decree - Mary and joseoh had headed to Bethlehem, as everyone was required to return to where they were from.
+It ties in to with the story of the first Christmas, and how - thanks to Caesar Augustus' decree - Mary and joseph headed to Bethlehem, as everyone was required to return to where they were from.

 But where is home?
 Where are we from?